rafibayer/Websocket-Chatroom/README.md

 (Hosted on [Microsft Azure](https://azure.microsoft.com/en-us/))

 ## About
-Websocket-chatroom is an in-memory, websocket based, chatroom server.
+Websocket-chatroom is an in-memory, websocket based, chatroom.
+This project is split into 2 seperate parts, each hosted on their own Azure VM within Docker containers.
+See the README files in `src/client` and `src/server` for a more in-depth look at each component.

 ![Screenshot](https://github.com/rafibayer/Websocket-Chatroom/blob/master/Images/screenshot.JPG)